 10:21: The award for best novel goes to Among Others by Jo Walton (Tor).
 Ta Da!

 Jo Walton’s story is a really great one for fans.
 She made the trip from fandom to authorship, and this award, I think, completes an extraordinary transition.
-I can’t wait to go back and read ALL five of her books.
+I can’t wait to go back and read ALL

 10:24: Jo just said that she thinks the nominees are the important works (and so it doesn’t matter who wins).
 We agree, and this is EXACTLY why we list nominees so prominently in our tiled lists.
 We’re glad to see such a great author who thinks this way.